ayush12121997/Algorithms-And-Data-Structures-in-JAVA/CP_DS_Algo.md

     - [Traversal take from leetcode]
 11. [Recursion and Backtracking](#Backtracking)
     - [Keys to backtracking](#R_BT_Keys)
-    - [Standard structure for backtracking problems]
+    - [Standard structure for backtracking problems - Listing and counting]
     - [Generate paranthesis]
     - [Permutations - I and II]
     - [Next Permutation]